tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A variety of techniques may be used to achieve this, but the end result will be that some packets may be mapped to specific resources and may receive different (e.g., better) service treatment than others.
-The mapping of network traffic to a specific slice policy is indicated primarily by the SS, and hence an adversary may be able to utilize resources allocated to a specific slice policy by injecting packets carrying the same SS field in their packets.
+The mapping of network traffic to a specific NRP is indicated primarily by the SAS, and hence an adversary may be able to utilize resources allocated to a specific NRP by injecting packets carrying the same SAS field in their packets.

-Such theft-of-service may become a denial-of-service attack when the modified or injected traffic depletes the resources available to forward legitimate traffic belonging to a specific slice policy.
+Such theft-of-service may become a denial-of-service attack when the modified or injected traffic depletes the resources available to forward legitimate traffic belonging to a specific NRP.

-The defense against this type of theft and denial-of-service attacks consists of a combination of traffic conditioning at slice policy domain boundaries with security and integrity of the network infrastructure within a slice policy domain.
+The defense against this type of theft and denial-of-service attacks consists of a combination of traffic conditioning at NRP domain boundaries with security and integrity of the network infrastructure within a NRP domain.

 # Acknowledgement

-The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan, Prabhu Raj Villadathu Karunakaran and Jie Dong for their review of this document, and for providing valuable feedback on it.
+The authors would like to thank Krzysztof Szarkowicz, Swamy SRK, Navaneetha Krishnan, and Prabhu Raj Villadathu Karunakaran for their review of this document, and for providing valuable feedback on it.
+The authors would also like to thank Adrian Farrel for detailed discussions that resulted in
+{{NSRealization}}.

 # Contributors